DFE-Digital/apply-for-teacher-training/app/views/api_docs/pages/home.md

 When non-breaking changes are made to the API, this will not result in a version bump.
 An example of a non-breaking change could be the introduction of a new field without removing an existing field.

-Information about deprecations (for instance attributes/endpoints that will be modified/removed) will be included in the API response through a "Warning" header.
+Information about deprecations (for instance attributes/endpoints that will be modified/removed) will be included in the API response through a ‘Warning’ header.

 We will update our [release notes](/api-docs/release-notes) with all breaking and non-breaking changes.